 by Barbara Scrivens

-Adam Piotrzkiewicz still does not know why Russians arrested his mother, Maria, in August 1940.
+Adam Piotrzkiewicz never found out why Russians arrested his mother, Maria, in August 1940.
 She received a five-year prison sentence to be served more than 9,500 kilometres away from their home in Lwów, Poland.

 Adam, then 13, suspects his mother must have “said something” to annoy the Soviet authorities whose troops occupied Lwów after their invasion of Poland on 17 September 1939.
-The largest city in south-eastern Poland was protecting itself “relatively well” from the German invasion that had started on the western, northern and southern borders of Poland on 1 September 1939.
-Even though many of the regular Polish troops usually based in the city were engaged in fighting the Germans elsewhere, the Lwowiacy did not give the Russians the easy access they were expecting.
+The largest city in south-eastern Poland had protected itself “relatively well” from the German invasion that had started on the western, northern and southern borders of Poland on 1 September 1939.
+Even though many of the regular Polish troops usually based in the city were fighting the Germans in other parts of Poland, the Lwowiacy did not give the Russians the easy access they were expecting.

 Lwów was then about 170 kilometres west of the Polish-USSR border.
-Until the Russian troops reached the city, they drove almost unhindered through the rural areas.
-The main road east from Lwów ran through Złoczów to Tarnopol in Poland and was a direct link to Kiev and Odessa in the Soviet Union.
+Until the Russian troops reached the city, they drove almost unhindered through the countryside between the border and Lwów.
+The main road east from Lwów ran through Złoczów to Tarnopol in Poland, and linked Poland directly to Kiev and Odessa in the Soviet Union.

 Trenches at least five metres wide and “very deep” stopped the Russian tanks around 22 September 1939.
-Adam recalled how Polish troops opened fire on the stalled Russian tanks, cavalry and infantry.
-He lived close to that main road, Łyczakowska Street, about 250 metres from the city’s official eastern boundary.
-The Czternasty Pułk Ułanów (Fourteenth Lancers Regiment) occupied barracks on the other side of that boundary.
+Adam recalled how Polish troops opened fire on the Russian tanks, cavalry and infantry as they approached along Łyczakowska Street.
+He lived close to that main road, about 250 metres from the city’s official eastern boundary, and fewer than 500 metres from the barracks used by the Czternasty Pułk Ułanów (Fourteenth Lancers Regiment) on the same road.